 Mrs. Zara Tindall, daughter of Princess Anne and niece of the King wore her mother’s diamond bow and tassel brooch, given to the Princess by the king for her wedding in 1973, accompanied by a pair of Calleja Neiva diamond earrings.

 Queen Anne-Marie of Greece wore diamond and pearl earrings, a pearl necklace and a diamond brooch in the shape of a swan.
 Her daughter-in-law, the Crown Princess, wore a diamond brooch designed as a crown and diamond earrings.

 Queen Suthida of Thailand was resplendent in a large diamond and sapphire necklace and earrings.

 Queen Letizia of Spain

-The Queen of Spain wears a pair of diamond earrings, a large central diamond surrounded by 12 smaller round diamonds.
+The Queen of Spain wore a pair of diamond earrings featuring a large central diamond surrounded by 12 smaller round diamonds.